 If you would like to host a course, please email the Urban Sustainability team or phone 8391 7500.

 Explore more participant actions, as well as course feedback:

 Living Smart review 2018

 Living Smart review 2016

 The Living Smart course was developed in WA through a partnership between City of Fremantle, Murdoch University and Southern Metropolitan Regional Council in 2002.
-The course has undergone improvements over time by practitioners and researchers, and is coordinated by Be Living Smart Inc., a not for profit organisation based in WA.
-Living Smart courses in SA are coordinated by Green Adelaide with support from Be Living Smart Inc., local government and other organisations.
+The course has since undergone improvements by practitioners and researchers - Living Smart courses in SA are coordinated by Green Adelaide with support from local government and other host organisations.